splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 Review the default settings
 ==================================================

-After creating an AWS IAM policy and assigning it to a particular role through the guided setup, you can modify your configuration.
+After creating an AWS IAM policy and assigning it to a particular role through the guided setup you can modify your configuration.

 Modify the scope of data collection
 --------------------------------------------------